k0sproject/dig/README.md

 ## Usage

-Dig's Mapping is useful for example to use as the Unmarshal target of arbitary YAML/JSON documents.
+Dig's Mapping is useful for example to use as the Unmarshal target of arbitrary YAML/JSON documents.

 ### Example
 ```go